-Saskatchewan Entrepreneurial Fund Joint Venture (SEF JV) - CUVentures LP has 100% ownership of Saskatchewan Entrepreneurial Fund Limited Partnership (SEF LP), which has a 45.45% (2018 - 45.45%) interest in SEF JV.
-SaskCentral has concluded that SEF JV is an investment in an associate and is accounted for in these consolidated financial statements using the equity method.
+Saskatchewan Entrepreneurial Fund Joint Venture (SEF JV) - On June 30, 2020, SEF JV was dissolved.
+On December 15, 2020, CUVentures LP was dissolved and wound down.
+Prior to December 15, 2020, CUVentures LP had 100% ownership of Saskatchewan Entrepreneurial Fund Limited Partnership (SEF LP), which had a 45.45% (2019- 45.45%) interest in SEF JV.
+SaskCentral concluded that SEF JV is an investment in an associate and was accounted for in these consolidated financial statements using the equity method.